Akasan/OverloadManager/README.md

 # This function can only print int and float at once
 # value: 10, type: <class `int`>
 # value: 10.0, type: <class `float`>
 ```

+## Scheduled for implementation
+- support for class method